adobe/phased-testing/README.md

 This execution mode is a good way of performing chaos testing.

 This mode is activated by setting the environment variable "MUTATIONAL.EXECUTION.MODE" to "NON-INTERRUPTIVE".

+The event can be piloted with the following behaviors:

 #### PERMUATIONAL Execution Mode
 We have now introduced the PERMUATIONAL execution mode.
 This execution mode executes a scenario with all possible permutations it can have.
 This is done by identifying the dependencies between each step, and creating the possible orders of that scenario.